jrishabh731/LILA_GAMES/README.md

 3. Using orchestartor like Kubernetes, Docker-swarm the api_server service with Nginx(Load Balancing) will be used to scale based on API hits.
 4. Redis, Postgres are highly scalable and can be instantly scaled based on db/cache load.

+Tools/Tech Used:
+1. Python3, FastAPI web framework, uvicorn (ASGI - async web server).
+2. Redis
+3. Postgres

 Assumption:
-1. LOGIN and LOGOUT events will be sent to the service.
+1. LOGIN and LOGOUT events will be sent to the service when the user logs in and out.
 2. Results of GET API will have 30 sec delay.

 Schema Design: